mangs/bun-utils/README.md

 ## Package Exports

-The code is organized into logical modules and exported based on category as follows:
+The code is organized into logical modules and exported accordingly as follows:

 | Export Name                   | Documentation                            | Description                          |
 | ----------------------------- | ---------------------------------------- | ------------------------------------ |